Affiliate Marketing Vs Dropshipping? Which Is More Profitable in 2024?

 Start up costs of dropshipping

 The main startup costs of dropshipping will depend on where you choose to host your store and what domain name you would like to use.
 When dropshipping, you generally will sell from an ecommerce store on your own website.
-In 2024, Shopify has a wide range of plans starting at USD$29, and you can buy a domain through Shopify for as low as USD$14 annually.
+As of 2025, Shopify has a wide range of plans starting at AUD $42/month when billed once annually.
+You can buy a domain through Shopify for as low as AUD $14 to AUD $50 annually, depending on the specific domain name and extension you select.
 This isn’t including free trials and other deals that may be running at any particular point in time.

 Other costs to consider before dropshipping

-• Cost of business name registration: In Australia in 2024, it costs $42 to register your business name for one year, and $98 for three years.
+Cost of business name registration: In Australia, as of 2025, it costs $44 to register your business name for one year, and $102 for three years.
 You need to register a business name to conduct any business under a name other than your personal name.
 This is a legal obligation.

 There are some red flag 'costs' to watch out for when starting dropshipping and selecting suppliers.
 For example, a legitimate supplier should not charge a fee for exclusivity or a subscription to purchase specific products on an ongoing basis.